The best way to Grow Spring Cabbages at home

 Spring cabbages take 4 to 6 months to grow.

-Where to Grow
+How to Grow Spring Cabbages

-Sowing Spring Cabbage
+Sowing Spring Cabbage Seeds

-Keep well watered and weed free - a Speedhoe make this quick and easy - and protect with fleece in extreme weather.
+Keep well watered and weed free - a Speedhoe makes this quick and easy - and protect with fleece in extreme weather.
 As Winter approaches earth up the cabbage stems by dragging soil up around the stems to prevent them rocking in the wind.

-Harvesting Spring cabbage
+When to Harvest Spring cabbage

 Spring cabbage has a short harvesting period and need to be cut before they run to seed.
 They have a neater more conical shape than round Summer cabbages.
 So they may be ready sooner than they first appear.

-Remove every second cabbage as Spring greens in March.
+Remove every second cabbage as Spring Greens in March.
 Leave the remaining plants to heart up for harvesting in April/May.

 Cutting a deep cross in the stump will give you the bonus of a secondary crops of mini cabbages from the old stem!
-Dispose of the root on the bonfire rather than compost to avoid encouraging club root.
+When your crop is over dispose of the root on the bonfire rather than compost to avoid encouraging club root.

-Pests and diseases
+Spring Cabbage Pests and diseases

-Check periodically for small yellow eggs of the Cabbage White Butterfly on the underside of the leaves.
+Also check periodically for small yellow eggs of the Cabbage White Butterfly on the underside of the leaves.
 Remove them by brushing them off.
 Cover the seedlings with fleece or micromesh to keep out cabbage white butterfly

 Pigeons can make quick work of your cabbages - Netting is the answer if you have a pigeon problem.